story-branch/story_branch/docs/index.md

 ## Configuring PivotalTracker

-When running the command `story_branch add` you'll be asked 3 things:
+When running the command `story_branch configure` you'll be asked 3 things:
 1. tracker - You should select Pivotal Tracker
 2. project id - This can be fetched from the PivotalTracker url.
 E.g in the url `https://www.pivotaltracker.com/n/projects/651417`, the project id would be `651417`
 3. api key - this is your personal api key.
 You can get that from [your profile page](https://www.pivotaltracker.com/profile)

 ## Configuring Github

-When running the command `story_branch add` you'll be asked 3 things:
+When running the command `story_branch configure` you'll be asked 3 things:
 1. project id - This is the github repository name in the format `<owner>/<repo_name>`.
 E.g. `story-branch/story_branch`.
 2. tracker - You should select Github
 3. api key - this is your personal api token.
 You can create one under your